rodolfodpk/go-crablet/docs/examples.md

 **When to use different methods:**
 - **Append (nil condition)**: Fastest, safe for simple appends
-- **Append (with condition)**: Good for conditional appends, prevents phantom reads with optimistic locking
+- **Append (with condition)**: Good for conditional appends, prevents phantom reads with DCB concurrency control

 The isolation level and other settings can be configured when creating the EventStore via `EventStoreConfig`: